 Another necessary step in starting your home baking business is to make a HACCP plan.
 The acronym stands for Hazard Analysis and Critical Control Point, and your plan should adhere to the principles of this.

-The concept centers on freedom from chemical, biological and physical threats to food safety.
+The concept centres on freedom from chemical, biological and physical threats to food safety.
 Critical Control Points (CCPs) are the measure used to identify, prevent, reduce and remove any such hazards.

 CCPs must be monitored and any appropriate action should be taken promptly.
 You’ll need to undertake regular checks and keep records of doing so.